RotatingLlama/dnd-gadget-app/README.md

 Images
 ------
 The app uses a custom, low-complexity bitmap format called `.pi` for all of its images.
-The format is designed to be simple for microcontrollers to work with, and specifically easy for Micropython to load into memory and use directly with its builtin `framebuf` class.
+The format is designed to be simple for microcontrollers to work with, and specifically easy for MicroPython to load into memory and use directly with its builtin [`framebuf`](https://docs.micropython.org/en/latest/library/framebuf.html) class.
 You can convert between `.pi` and most common image formats using the `imgconvert` scripts in the `Supporting Code` directory.

 The e-ink display supports three colours: white, black and red.
 The `.pi` format also supports a 1-bit alpha channel, with transparent areas represented as a fourth colour.
 When preparing images for conversion to `.pi`, use the following colour pallet:
 - White: `#ffffff`